 Why Choose Combs Waterkotte for DUI Defense in Harrisburg, IL

-When you’re facing DUI charges in Harrisburg, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
+If you’re dealing with DUI charges in Harrisburg, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
 Here’s why drivers throughout Harrisburg, IL trust Combs Waterkotte to defend them in DUI cases.

 Extensive DUI Defense Experience

-Our attorneys bring over 50 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Harrisburg, IL.
-Our team knows the local DUI process and how to position your case to achieve the best possible outcome.
+With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Harrisburg, IL.
+We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.

 Available When You Need Us